Building Resilient Strategies for Business Continuity

 Crisis management is the systematic approach an organisation takes to navigate a disruptive or high-impact event.
 It spans four connected activities: preparation, immediate response, recovery, and post-crisis review.
 Done well, it reduces damage, restores normal operations faster, and strengthens the organisation’s ability to handle the next crisis.

-Businesses across Australia and New Zealand face a wide range of potential crises, including:
+Businesses across Australia and New Zealand face a wide range of potential crises, and understanding the types of crises they may face helps shape stronger planning, including:

 While the trigger differs in each case, the objective is consistent: protect the business and its stakeholders while ensuring long-term sustainability.

-A well-structured crisis management plan gives an organisation clear decision-making authority, defined communication protocols, and a tested recovery pathway — all of which reduce the overall impact of a crisis and shorten the time it takes to return to normal operations.
+A well-structured crisis management plan gives an organisation clear decision-making authority, defined communication protocols, and a tested recovery pathway to help organisations manage crises effectively.
+It should also include risk assessment to identify threats, rank them by severity, and prioritise resources, reducing the overall impact of a crisis and shortening the time it takes to return to normal operations.

 The Key Phases of Crisis Management